OpenROV/openrov-cockpit/CREATING-PLUGINS.md

 ```
 Note: You can name the plugin something different than the name your github repository has.

-The commands to signal updates to the registry can be found in the bower.io documentation: https://bower.io/docs/creating-packages/
+The commands to manage your entry in the registry can be found in the bower.io documentation: https://bower.io/docs/creating-packages/

-Bower.io requires you to "tag" your code so that it knows its okay to distribute.
-There are lots of ways to tag your project.
-An easy way using github is to create a release for your code.
-https://help.github.com/articles/creating-releases/  (the documentation may be a little out of data, but the UI will walk you through the process)

 That will register your plugin with the bower registry that is used by OpenROV cockpit.
 You can see your plugin in the registry by typing `bower search openrov-plugin`.